-II.
-Issues AGRICULTURE AND FORESTRY RESOURCES significant environmental effects, lead agencies may refer to Model (1997) prepared by the California Dept. of Conservatio and farmland.
-In determining whether impacts to forest reso lead agencies may refer to information compiled by the Cal state's inventory of forest land, including the Forest and project; and forest carbon measurement methodology prov Board.
-Would the project: o the California A on as an optional urces, including lifornia Departme Range Assessm gricultural Land I model to use in a timberland, are si ent of Forestry ar ent Project and Evaluation and S ssessing impacts ignificant enviror nd Fire Protection the Forest Legac ite Assessment s on agriculture nmental effects, n regarding the cy Assessment a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to nonagricultural use? x b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? х c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? x d) Result in the loss of forest land or conversion of forest land to non-forest use? х e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? х a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?
+Issues Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact II.
+AGRICULTURE AND FORESTRY RESOURCES significant environmental effects, lead agencies may refer to Model (1997) prepared by the California Dept. of Conservatio and farmland.
+In determining whether impacts to forest reso lead agencies may refer to information compiled by the Ca state's inventory of forest land, including the Forest and project; and forest carbon measurement methodology prov Board.
+Would the project: o the California A on as an optional urces, including lifornia Departme Range Assessm gricultural Land I model to use in a timberland, are si ent of Forestry ar ent Project and Evaluation and Si ssessing impacts ignificant enviror nd Fire Protection the Forest Legac ite Assessment s on agriculture imental effects, n regarding the cy Assessment a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non- agricultural use? x b) Conflict with existing zoning for agricultural use, or a Williamson Act contract?
+X C) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? x d) Result in the loss of forest land or conversion of forest land to non-forest use?
+X a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?